Increasing the visibility of subnational contributions to the SDGs

+The goal in Ghana was to set up an adequate monitoring system at the regional level that contributes to national SDG reporting.
+So what data already exists?
+And what kind of data is really suitable for (local) SDG reporting?
 President Nana Akufo-Addo seeks to position Ghana as a pioneer in the process towards achieving the SDGs.
-Since 2016, the SDGs have been embedded at national level with their implementation being under the direct command of the High-Level Ministerial Committee and the National Development Planning Commission (NDPC) as lead implementing agency.
+Since 2016, the SDGs have been embedded at the national level, with their implementation falling under the direct command of the High-Level Ministerial Committee and the National Development Planning Commission (NDPC) as lead implementing agency.
 Moreover, a Civil Society Organisations platform on SDGs was founded shortly after the adoption of the 2030 Agenda to coordinate efforts for achieving the SDGs.
 It unites over 300 unions, community-based organisations, NGOs and other groups.
-At subnational level, it coordinates efforts, shares information and promotes peer-to-peer learning.
-At national level, it serves as a space for collaboration between CSOs, government and the private sector.
+At the subnational level, it coordinates efforts, shares information and promotes peer-to-peer learning.
+At the national level, it serves as a space for collaboration between CSOs, government and the private sector.

 However, while implementing the SDGs is prioritised in national policymaking, regional and local authorities had not been sufficiently involved in the process and thus were less aware of their role and potential contributions.
-Yet, to ensure an effective commitment to the SDGs and the 2030 Agenda’s vision of “leaving no one behind” a multi-level and multi-stakeholder approach is required that pays attention to both quality data and capable local actors and institutions for implementing, monitoring and reporting on the Agenda 2030.
+However, to ensure an effective commitment to the SDGs and the 2030 Agenda’s vision of “leaving no one behind”, a multi-level and multi-stakeholder approach is required that pays attention to both quality data and capable local actors and institutions for implementing, monitoring and reporting on the 2030 Agenda.

 Within this context, GIZ’s Support for Decentralisation Reform Programme (SfDR), which was a joint collaboration between the Government of Ghana and the Government of Germany, collaborated with 60 district authorities, the national government and civil society organisations.
 Out of these, three partner districts in the Volta Region, namely Ho, Ketu South and South Tongu, were selected as pilot regions for improving subnational reporting capacities.